 | Residential (owner occupied condos or co-op housing) || 45%|

 After receiving their Assessment Notices or tax bills, property owners may review any property on the Assessment Roll and compare their assessment with that of other similar properties.
 Tax rolls, however, are not open to the public.

-Annually City Council determines the municipal budget for the coming year.
+City Council annually determines the municipal budget for the coming year.
 There are always public consultations.
 After revenues, such as grants from other levels of Government and industry and user fees, are taken into account the balance of the budget must come from property taxes.
 Property taxes are determined using a mill rate.
 City Council sets the municipal mill rates required to raise the revenue needed to provide for City services.
-"Mill” means "thousand”, and is the tax rate for each 1,000 dollars of portioned assessment.
+"Mill” means "thousand”, and is the tax rate for every 1,000 dollars of portioned assessment.
 If the mill rate is 19.630 it can also be stated as .019630.

 Supplementary tax statements are processed throughout the year to applicable properties.
 There is a 30-day period to appeal the supplementary assessment following which there are 60 days before the supplementary taxes are due.